 STable 9.
 Results of regression analysis (GAM) of temporal changes of Ptros in different habitats.
 B - the Bed, K - kelp forests, R - rocky littoral, S - sandbanks.

-Fig. 5b-g illustrates the temporal variations of Ptros and selected demographic parameters in settlements studied both in 2004-05 and 2009-10.
-Changes are most noticeable in Ptros (decreased by 22% on average; Wilcoxon test: uncorrected p=0.0039), N2-3 (increased fivefold; p=0.00013), N4-7 (decreased by a factor of three; p=0.011) and B (decreased twice; p=0.0042).
+Fig. 5b-g illustrates the temporal variations of Ptros and selected demographic parameters in settlements studied both in 2004-05 and in 2009-10.
+Changes are the most noticeable in Ptros (decreased by 22% on average; Wilcoxon test: uncorrected p=0.0039), N2-3 (increased fivefold; p=0.00013), N4-7 (decreased by a factor of three; p=0.011) and B (decreased twice; p=0.0042).
 Analysis of changes using PERMANOVA confirmed the unidirectional change in all habitats because no significant interaction between Period and Habitat factors was revealed (STable 10).
-SIMPER procedure revealed that densities of mussels of different age groups contributed the most to the change (in total, 72% of the cumulative contribution, STable 11).
+SIMPER procedure showed that densities of mussels of different age groups made the greatest contribution to the change (in total, 72% of the cumulative contribution, STable 11).

 STable 10.
 Comparison of mussel settlements from different habitats between two study periods (2004-2005 and 2009-2010) described by the complex of demographic parameters using PERMANOVA.